fliphess/miicam/README.md

 ## Need help?
 Want to help?
 Ideas? suggestions?

 I've spend many hours documenting everything I ran into in the wiki.
-Please read the [troubleshooting guide](https://github.com/fliphess/chuangmi-720p-hack/wiki/Troubleshooting) prior to filing an issue.
+Please read the [troubleshooting guide](https://github.com/fliphess/chuangmi-720p-hack/wiki/Troubleshooting) for solving the most common issues.
 If something is not documented, please let me know so I can extend the wiki.

 Feel welcome to bring pull requests and feature requests on the table.

 If you're good at making a nice web interface, let me know!
 I'm quite tasteless when it comes to the web and layout, so I could use some help :)

-Please file issues and PR's if you notice something that could've been handled in a better way.
-I'm open to all suggestions and I would love to see some engagement of other nerds that bought this camera by accident or on purpose :)